Equality, Diversion and Inclusion Opportunities Policy

 10.0 Monitoring Equal Opportunity

-Fortis will regularly monitor the effects of selection decisions and personnel and pay practices and procedures in order to assess whether equal opportunity is being achieved.
+Fortis IBA will regularly monitor the effects of selection decisions and personnel and pay practices and procedures in order to assess whether equal opportunity is being achieved.
 This will also involve considering any possible indirectly discriminatory effects of its working practices.
 If changes are required, we will implement them.
-Fortis will also make reasonable adjustments to its standard working practices to overcome substantial disadvantages caused by disability.
+Fortis IBA will also make reasonable adjustments to its standard working practices to overcome substantial disadvantages caused by disability.

 This policy does not form part of the contract of employment, is reviewed annually and may be amended by the company periodically.